jagannathBhat/parallaxingObject/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-A copy of the lisence will be found in the root directory of the project as "LICENSE".
+A copy of the license will be found in the root directory of the project as "LICENSE".

 ## How to